 The third thing that should be agreed upon is that, at least in many cases, the conventions of language will suggest what might be called "conventional referents".
 Here is how.
 Any convention must apply to something.
 It is outside the scope of this paper to discuss the theory of convention, but perhaps it is safe to say that a convention applies to a type of situation.
 For instance, if one is served a bowl of soup, it is conventional that one eat the soup with a spoon.
-If one is introduced to a new person, it is conventional to shake the new person's hand.
-And so on.
-Conventions for using referring expressions must also fit this pattern: it must be possible to describe the type of situation in which it is conventional to use a given expression.
-For instance, one might describe the type of situation in which it is conventional to use "I" in the following way: if one intends to make oneself the subject of discourse, use "I".
-Or, if one stands in a certain kind of historical relation to oneself, use "I".
-Or, most simply, use "I" if you are referring to yourself.
+If one is introduced to a new person, it is conventional to shake the new person's hand.2 And so on.
+Conventions for using referring expressions must also fit this pattern: it must be possible to describe the type of situation in which it is conventional to use "T" in the following way: if one intends to make oneself the subject of discourse, use "T".
+Or, if one stands in a certain kind of historical relation to oneself, use "T".
+Or, most simply, use "T" if you are referring to yourself.3